chloehuang123/Udacity-Nano-Degree-Data-Scientist/Lesson 03: NLP Pipelines/README.md

 6. Converting words into their dictionary forms, using stemming and lemmatization

 After performing these steps, your text will capture the essence of what was being conveyed in a form that is easier to work with.

+## Cleaning
+Let's walk through an example of cleaning text data from a popular source - the web.
+You'll be introduced to helpful tools in working with this data, including the requests library, regular expressions, and Beautiful Soup.